Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 print(f"Half-life: {half_life:.1f} days")

-A half-life of 10-30 days is ideal.
-Under 10 days: noise.
-Over 60 days: tie-up too much capital for too little return.
+A half-life of 10-30 days is typically considered usable for retail-capital horizons.
+Under 10 days: noise dominated.
+Over 60 days: capital tied up too long for the expected mean reversion.

 Stage 4 Volume 3 connection

-Stage 4 Volume 3 (Time-Series Econometrics) covers cointegration with additional pairs examples, ARIMA, GARCH for volatility forecasting, and the 8 common time-series mistakes retail quants make.
+Stage 4 Volume 3 (Time-Series Econometrics) covers cointegration with additional pedagogical examples, ARIMA, GARCH for volatility forecasting, and the 8 common time-series mistakes retail quants make.
+All examples are historical, anonymised, and presented as methodology — not as trade recommendations.

 Related reading